actions/actions-runner-controller/README.md

 **Subscribe to events**

 At this point you have a choice of configuring a webhook, a webhook is needed if you are going to use [webhook driven scaling](#webhook-driven-scaling).
 The webhook can be configured centrally in the GitHub app itself or separately.
-In either case you need to subscribe to the same events:
+In either case you need to subscribe to the `Workflow Job` event.

-* Check run
-* Workflow job

 ---